kamigerami/EcoSystem/README.md

 <img src="architecture/architecture.jpg">

-# EcoSystem
+# EcoSystem Nginx Load balancer branch

-A Consul, Dnsmasq, Docker Swarm, Docker compose, Artifactory ecosystem simulating a real world production setup
+this will bring up a nginx LB host in addition to all of the consul and swarm nodes (master branch).

-This will bring up the following hosts all running Centos/7 with Consul master, Docker-Engine.
+Will add a redis and a couple of frontends using python flask.

-I created the vagrant file to be as dynamic as possible!
-You can basically just change a few variables and have the entire thing suit your own needs.
+When you go to the URL of the LB the proxy_pass should put you on one of the frontends showing the python flask app saying hello-world.

-Please see ToDo (below).
-Will add a bunch of stuff continously
+Will continue configuring this (it's not complete)

 ````
 Versions Installed in boxes right now (will always fetch latest):